Fabulous Hudson Hornet

 The Fabulous Hudson Hornet is a famous NASCAR Grand National Series and AAA stock car campaigned during the early 1950s that was produced by the Hudson Motor Car Company.
 Several drivers, including Marshall Teague and Herb Thomas, drove Hudson Hornets that were nicknamed the "Fabulous Hudson Hornet".
+The Hudson Hornet had an outsized impact on stock car racing.

 Factory racing support

 Hudson Motor Car Company was an early proponent of auto racing as an integral component of the automaker's marketing strategy.
 The company began directly backing their racing teams and "providing the team cars with everything they needed to make their cars faster."
 Drivers that were part of the Hudson team included Marshall Teague, Herb Thomas, Dick Rathmann, Tim Flock, Fonty Flock, Jack McGrath, Frank "Rebel" Mundy, and Lou Figaro.
 Together they accounted for 13 wins in 1951, 49 in 1952, and 46 in 1953.

 With the lowest center of mass among standard-sized cars at the time, the Hudson was praised for its great handling and roadworthiness so that stock car racers embraced these cars and "christened them with the 'Fabulous' prefix that followed this line through its days of track dominance."
-This combined with the car's light weight due to the advanced unibody construction that Hudson called 'step down' design, allowed Hudson drivers to win various stock car racing events from 1951 through 1954.
+This combined with the car's low weight due to the advanced unibody construction that Hudson called a 'step down' design, allowed Hudson drivers to win various stock car racing events from 1951 through 1954.
 Drivers "proved it could out-handle and out-accelerate much of its supposedly more powerful V-8 competition."
 The company used the "Fabulous Hudson Hornet, national stock car champion" description in its advertising.

 Marshall Teague

 Marshall Teague approached the Hudson Motor Car Company by traveling to Michigan and visiting their plant without an appointment.
-By the end of the visit Hudson executives assured Teague of corporate support and cars and the relationship was formalized shortly thereafter.
+By the end of the visit, Hudson executives assured Teague of corporate support and cars, and the relationship was formalized shortly thereafter.
 Teague was also instrumental in helping Hudson tune the inline six-cylinder-powered Hudson Hornet to its maximum stock capability.
 His first time driving the Hornet in the February 1951 Daytona Beach and Road Course resulted in a first-place finish.
 Teague nicknamed his Hudson Hornet the "Fabulous Hudson Hornet" and had that name painted on the sides of the car.
 Teague went on to win five of the fifteen NASCAR Grand National races in 1951.

 Teague and his crew chief Smokey Yunick won 27 of 34 events in major stock car events, including seven NASCAR events.
 Teague left NASCAR during the 1952 season in a dispute with NASCAR's owner Bill France, Sr.

 Teague was awarded the 1951 AAA Stock Car Driver of the Year, and the 1952 and 1954 AAA National Stock Car Champion while driving in the Fabulous Hudson Hornet.

 The original Fabulous Hudson Hornet can be found today, fully restored, at the Ypsilanti Automotive Heritage Museum in Ypsilanti, Michigan.
 This Hornet is also occasionally used in classic car racing.